 In order to make the experiment reasonably short, we considered all phone numbers from the same state to be equivalent, and consequently, we assumed that a successful streaming attempt through any phone number of a state indicated a successful coverage of the state regardless of which phone number was used.
-Furthermore, we divided each 7-day week into 56 three-hour time-slots (i.e., 8 timeslots per day) and designed the dialer to select phone numbers from the database in such order so that each state would be successfully covered within each of the 56 timeslots at least once.
+Furthermore, we divided each 7-day week into 56 three-hour timeslots (i.e., 8 timeslots per day) and designed the dialer to select phone numbers from the database in such order so that each state would be successfully covered within each of the 56 timeslots at least once.
 In other words, each ISP needed to sustain exactly 50.56 = 2,800 successful sessions before the experiment was allowed to end.

-2.2.
-Real-time Streaming
+B. Real-time Streaming

-For the purpose of the experiment, we used an MPEG-4 encoder to create two ten-minute QCIF (176x144) video streams coded at 5 frames per second (fps).
-The first stream, which we call S_1 , was coded at the video bitrate of 14 kb/s, and the second stream, which we call S_2 , was coded at 25 kb/s.
+For the purpose of the experiment, we used an MPEG-4 encoder to create two ten-minute QCIF (176x144) video streams.
+The first stream, which we call S_1 , was coded at the video bitrate of 14 kb/s (size 1.05 MBytes), and the second stream, which we call S_2 , was coded at 25 kb/s (size 1.87 MBytes).
 The experiment with stream S_1 lasted during November - December 1999 and the one with stream S_2 was an immediate follow-up during January - May 2000.

 During the transmission of each video stream, the server split it into 576-byte IP packets.
+Stream S_1 consisted of 4,188 packets, and stream S_2 consisted of 5,016 packets.
 Video frames always started on a packet boundary, and consequently, the last packet in each frame was allowed to be smaller than others (in fact, many P (prediction-coded) frames were smaller than the maximum payload size and were carried in a single UDP packet).
-As a consequence of packetization overhead, the IP bitrates (i.e., including IP, UDP, and our special 8-byte headers) for streams S_1 and S_2 were 16.0 and 27.4 kb/s, respectively.
-The statistics of each stream are summarized in Table 1.
+As a consequence of the packetization overhead, the IP bitrates (i.e., including IP, UDP, and our special 8-byte headers) for streams S_1 and S_2 were 16.0 and 27.4 kb/s, respectively.